allyson-hur/data-science-S2025/challenges/c09-income-assignment.md

   scale_y_log10()
 ```

+    ## Warning: Removed 1 row containing missing values or values outside the scale range
+    ## (`geom_point()`).

 ![](c09-income-assignment_files/figure-gfm/q7-task-1.png)<!-- -->

 **Observations**:

 - What *overall* trend do you see between `SE` and population?
 Why might
   this trend exist?
-  - There is a small negative correlation between standard error and
+  - There is a discernible but moderate correlation between standard
-    population, though it’s not a strong trend.
-If the Census Bureau
+    error and population.
+If the Census Bureau collects data
-    collects data proportional to the population size, a larger
+    proportional to the population size, a larger population could lead
-    population could lead to a larger sample size.
+    to a larger sample size.
 - What does this *overall* trend tell you about the relative ease of
   studying small vs large counties?
   - It can be easier to be certain about conclusions drawn from large